jackiehjm/stx-docs/doc/source/cli_ref/dcmanager.rst

   optionally run a deployment playbook.

 ``subcloud delete``
   Delete subcloud details from the database.

+``subcloud-deploy show``
+    Show the uploaded deployment files.

 ``subcloud-deploy upload``
-    Upload the optional deployment playbook, helm chart, and overrides to be used with ``subcloud add``.
+    Upload the subcloud deployment files.

+``subcloud-group add``
+   Add a new subcloud group.

+``subcloud-group delete``
+   Delete subcloud group details from the database.

+``subcloud-group list``
+   List subcloud groups.

+``subcloud-group list-subclouds``
+   List subclouds referencing a subcloud group.

+``subcloud-group show``
+   Show the details of a subcloud group.

+``subcloud-group update``
+   Update attributes of a subcloud group.

 ``subcloud list``
   List subclouds.

 ``subcloud manage``
   Manage a subcloud.
 Enables the active synchronization of data between the central cloud and the subcloud.

 ``subcloud reconfig``
   Re-run the deployment playbook on a subcloud using an updated configuration file.

+``subcloud reinstall``
+    Reinstall a subcloud.

+``subcloud restore``
+    Restore a subcloud.

 ``subcloud show``
   Show the details of a subcloud.

 ``subcloud unmanage``
   Unmanage a subcloud.
 Disables the active synchronization of data between the central cloud and the subcloud.

 ``subcloud update``
   Update attributes of a subcloud.

 ***********************************
 Distributed cloud patching/updating